AI4Bharat/ezAnnotate/README.md

+# DataTurks
+An open-source tool for powering data annotations.

-# Features
+## Features
-  ## NER tagging in Documents
+  ### NER tagging in Documents
 	Full length document annotations (PDF, Doc, Text etc).
-  ## Image Segmentation
+  ### Image Segmentation, Bounding Boxes & Classification
         Draw free form polygons and generate image masks.
-  ## POS tagging
+  ### POS tagging
         A super easy interface to tag for PoS/NER in sentences.

-# DataTurks

-[Note: As on March 2019, please use the branch master_with_dist as the main master branch has some build issues w.r.t dist folder]
+  ### More features listed at www.dataturks.com

+## Installation

+For latest intstructions to build on Linux, check here: [Building_on_Linux.md](docs/Building_on_Linux.md)

+### Old build instructions

 Can run as a docker image as well.
 Here is the docker file specifying all the steps for setting things up: